 Thinking there will be no repair expenses is naive.
 No matter how new your rental property is, repair and preventative maintenance are part of owning a rental property.
 Your rental property is a business, and all businesses have operational costs.
 Be prepared for repairs, and you will be set for a profitable rental property investment.

-If you have any questions or would like to connect, please don’t hesitate to reach out to us here at The Listing Real Estate Management.
-Orlando’s most trusted property management company, dedicated to being a resource for all rental property owners and investors.
+If you have any questions or want to connect, please don’t hesitate to reach out to us here at The Listing Real Estate Management.
+We are your trusted boutique Orlando property managers and are dedicated to being a resource for all rental property owners and investors.
 Learn more about our property management services in Orlando, Florida.
 We are your best choice for Orlando property management.
 Cheers!